whocards/questions/README.md

 1. `pnpm install`
 1. `pnpm build`

+## Common errors

+- 403 response from API - share spreadsheet with anyone with a link

 ## Next step TODO and document

 The way this is meant to be used is as a helper CLI for any whocards repo.
 Install from github `pnpm i whocards/questions` and then the following scripts should be available to add to your pipeline